NATO sees no sign Russia is pulling back troops near Ukraine

 More AP coverage of the Ukraine crisis: https://apnews.com/hub/russia-ukraine

-Karmanau reported from Kyiv, Ukraine.
-Dasha Litvinova in Moscow, Aamer Madhani in Washington, Angela Charlton in Paris, Jill Lawless in London, Frank Jordans in Berlin and Lorne Cook in Brussels contributed to this report.
+Karmanau reported from Kyiv, Ukraine, and Cook from Brussels.
+Dasha Litvinova in Moscow, Aamer Madhani in Washington, Angela Charlton in Paris, Jill Lawless in London, and Frank Jordans in Berlin contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.